nicklockwood/layout/README.md

 *Q. Which platforms are supported?*

 > Layout works on iOS 9.0 and above.
-There is currently no support for other Apple OSes (tvOS, watchOS, macOS), nor cometing platforms such as Android or Windows.
+There is currently no support for other Apple OSes (tvOS, watchOS, macOS), nor competing platforms such as Android or Windows.

 *Q. Will Layout ever support watchOS/tvOS?*